IGC-Advanced-Imaging-Resource/image-analysis-python-napari/episodes/05-napari.md

 ## Exercise 17: Image segmentation in Napari

-Look in the 'Tools' menu and try performing the following operations on the 'nuclei' layer of 'Cells (3D + 2Ch)':
+Look at the 'nuclei' layer of 'Cells (3D + 2Ch)'.
+Explore the options available in 'Tools' and try segmenting and labelling the nuclei.
+A few things to think of:

-1. Gaussian filter
-2. Some form of thresholding on the results of step 1 - try a few and see which one works best (Clue: if you're having trouble finding the thresholding functions, remember that you are making a binary image from the input, or **binarising** it.)
-3.
+- Although we're working in a different environment from Jupyter, the stages of processing will remain the same
+- Remember that Napari works with layers, so the results of each tool used will depend on which layer it's used on
+- Napari names some functions differently.
+When it's referring to thresholding, for example, it uses the term '**binarising**'
+- Napari has some tools that combine esveral steps of processing into one.
+Try using the tools to perform each individual step

 :::::::::::::::::::::::: solution

-### Gaussian filter

-Tools -> Filtering / noise removal -> Gaussian

 :::::::::::::::::::::::::::::::::

+## Exercise 18: Exporting code

+Open the Napari Assistant and find the 'Export Python code' tool.
+Use this to generate a Python script that will perform the processing that you performed in the previous exercise.
+Is the script usable immediately without modification?

 ::::::::::::::::::::::::::::::::::::::::::::::::